 - Doing performance management, having a lot of one-on-ones with team members, focusing on their personal development, it’s all very important work, but not for you as a Product Owner.
 Basically, all this stuff is distracting you from doing your actual job as a Product Owner, which is to maximize the value of the product;

 - Although there is nothing stated in the Scrum Guide about performance management in Scrum Teams, it would make the most sense if the Scrum Team would organize that themselves.
-It would make the most sense if the Development Team members care for each others’ personal development;
+It would make the most sense if the Developers care for each others’ personal development;

 What you can do to move away from this stance